raveenakandula/CI-CD-pipeline-project/section-2-codecommit/README Case-2.md

 ### 1. Created a New S3 Bucket for Production
 - Bucket Name: `production-s3website-bucket`
 - Enabled **Static Website Hosting**
-- On opening the bucket’s website URL, I encountered a **403 Forbidden Error** (expected, since no deployment yet).
+- On opening the bucket’s website URL, I encountered a **403 Forbidden Error** (expected, since no deployment yet)

 ---